jasoncheng7115/it-scripts/zimbra/jt_zmmsgtrace/README_EN.md

 ./jt_zmmsgtrace.py --help
 ```

+**Firewall and Security Settings**:
-Note: If you have a firewall, remember to open the port used by jt_zmmsgtrace (default is 8989).
+- If you have a firewall, remember to open the port used by jt_zmmsgtrace (default is 8989)
+- **Important Security Warning**: DO NOT expose this Web UI directly to the Internet!
+  - Only allow access from internal networks (e.g., 192.168.x.x, 10.x.x.x)
+  - Or access via VPN connection
+  - Recommend using firewall rules to restrict source IP ranges
+  - If Internet access is required, use a reverse proxy (e.g., Nginx) with HTTPS and additional authentication mechanisms

 ---